mikecampo/dotfiles/windows/readme.md

     * Computer Configuration > Administrative Templates > System > Power Management > Power Throttling Settings.
     * Double-click the `Turn off Power Throttling` policy.
     * Select Enabled.

+* Optional: disable Windows Defender real-time protection:
+    * This can speed up compilation times since Defender will scan every file written to disk.
+I was able to shave off ~2-5 seconds in a particular project.
+        * If you'd rather keep real-time protection active then you can add specific files or folders to the Defender exclusion list in the Windows Security settings, however I did some testing and didn't see any speedup when excluding a project folder.
+    * Go into the Windows security settings and disable `Tamper Protection`.
+    * Start menu, search for `gpedit.msc`.
+    * Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus -> Real-time Protection
+    * Double-click the `Turn off real-time protection` policy.
+    * Select Enabled (you may have to restart PC).
+    * If you want to re-enable then change the policy to `Not configured` and re-enable tamper protection.

 * Disable `Enhance Pointer Precision`:
     * Mouse Properties -> Pointer Options -> Motion section